PREreview/documentation/resources/tips_emails_LivePREJC.md

 **5. Keep it constructive**

 *Set the right tone*: Arguably the most important of all tips.
 We cannot emphasize enough how important it is to set the right tone for the discussion to ensure everyone feels safe and welcomed to participate.
 Encourage respectful and constructive comments.
 As we mention in our our [Code of Conduct](https://prereview.org/docs/codeofconduct), being constructive does not necessarely equal limiting comments to positive ones.
-Remind JC participants that being constructive means provideineedback that is useful to the authors and the PREreview's reader.
+Remind JC participants that being constructive means providing feedback that is useful to the authors and the PREreview's reader.
 Encourage *actionable* and possibly *detailed* feedback, rich in examples and perhaps even suggestions on how to do something differently if found needed.
 Note that one section of our CoC is dedicated to the preprint JC.
 We encourage you to read this aloud or summarize the main points to the JC participants.

 **6. Write the PREreview**

-*Identify the co-authors*: Would all participants of the JC discussion like to be listed as co-authors of the PREreview?
+*Identify co-authors*: Would all participants of the JC discussion like to be listed as co-authors of the PREreview?
 If so, you can invite them to sign up to PREreview (they will need an ORCID iD) or you can list their names (ask for consent) at the top of the PREreview as participants of a JC discussion.
 If they are interested in being co-authors, ask for support in writing the full report, or perhaps just editing it as the more people can help, the easier it will be to write the PREreview.

-*Choose a template*: On the new PREreview platform, you'll have the option to choose one of two available templates.
+*Choose a template*: On the new PREreview platform, you have the option to choose one of two available templates.
 The first one is a quick questionnaire that will guide you and other JC participant through a constructive discussion of the preprint.
 The second one is a longer and more detailed guide that will help you craft a complete report similar to what you would do if you were peer reviewing for a journal.

 *Keep it constructive and simple*: As we said in tip 5, keep your feedback constructive and actionable, so that it is simple for the authors to integrate in the manuscript.
 Also remember that any content on PREreview that violates the CoC will be removed from the site, and the author(s) of those comments may be permanently banned from the community.
 Read more on our [CoC](https://prereview.org/docs/codeofconduct).

 **7. Share your PREreview**

 Once the PREreview is written, you can share it openly on PREreview and get a free digital object identifier (DOI) associated with it.
 This will allow you and other PREreviewers to share your feedback openly and list your contribution to peer review in your CV, resume, or personal webpage.
 Another option is to share the feedback with the preprint authors privately via email, but if you do this no one eles will be able to see your contribution and learn from your feedback.

 **8. Practice makes it perfect**